AmeliaBeep/FoodFeed/README.md

 ### Site Evaluations

 The tools rated the site highly except for Lighthouse's score for performance.
-The test was performed on the main feed which contains high quality images.
+The test was performed on the main feed, which contains high‑quality images.
 A delay in image rendering is sometimes visible on this page and on the profile view.

-Cloudinary has documentation on [image optimisation](https://cloudinary.com/documentation/image_delivery_options), which did not seem to have an obvious fix, but would be a good start if I wanted to try optimise the image delivery.
-I did try looking at the platform's optimisation settings available on the website, but did not find swapping the default encoding to chroma subsampling made a difference.
+Cloudinary has documentation on [image optimisation](https://cloudinary.com/documentation/image_delivery_options), which did not seem to have an obvious fix, but would be a good start if I wanted to try to optimise image delivery.
+I did try looking at the platform's optimisation settings available on the website, but did not find that swapping the default encoding to chroma subsampling made a difference.

 | Tool   | Scores   |
 | ----------- | :------------: |